bossovichdon/Impairer/README.md

 ```

 This creates `dist\Impairer.exe`.
 Distribute that file — recipients just double-click it and a browser tab opens automatically.
 No Python install required.

-## Usage

-1. Paste a folder path containing images (JPG, PNG, WEBP).
-2. Compare images side-by-side or with the slider overlay.
-3. Click **Choose** on the image you prefer — the winner advances to face the next challenger.
-4. After all comparisons, the final winner is displayed.